ZZKer/YHtWtG-Randomizer/README.md

 Thank you for trying out the You Have To Win The Game randomizer!
 This is version 1.1
 This was created by ZZKylie / ZZKer
+If you have any questions or suggestions, please contact me on Discord @ ZZKer#1962

 -Version features-